-FETTO was born when the lame bastard, Joakim Hedeby, Sweden developed it in 1988.
+FETTO was born when the Swedish hipster, Joakim Hedeby, developed it in 1988.
 Then the project went asleep for 16.6 years.
 Him too.

 Even if FETTO was asleep for many years it was never dead, what to get good might take some time…

-In 2004 it woke up again and the first public FETTO was released and since then it’s been all time awake and made in quite a few versions.
+In 2004 the project woke up again and the first public FETTO was released and since then it’s been all time awake and made in quite a few versions.
 This page is to explain the differences between the different models and its causes.

 FETTO 9.0 (Mar 2004-Mar 2005)